reb0und/lrs/notes/final_project.md

 - Need to stop program by pressing `ctrl`-`c` when done with particular version of the code, then restarting the program by invoking the `cargo run` commad after making changes to the code

 ### Reading the Request
+- Need function to get connection and take some action with the connection, `handle_connection` to read data from the TCP stream and print it to see the data being sent from the browser
+- Example: ```
+use std::{
+    io::{BufReader, prelude::*},
+    net::{TcpListener, TcpStream},
+};

+fn main() {
+    let listener = TcpListener::bind("127.0.0.1:7878").unwrap();

+    for stream in listener.incoming() {
+        let stream = stream.unwrap();

+        handle_connection(stream);
+    }
+}

+fn handle_connection(stream: TcpStream) {
+    let buf_reader = BufReader::new(&stream);
+    let http_request: Vec<_> = buf_reader
+        .lines()
+        .map(|result| result.unwrap())
+        .take_while(|line| !line.is_empty())
+        .collect();

+    println!("{:#?}", http_request);
+}```
+- Have brought `std::io::prelude` and `std::io::BufReader` into scope to get access to traits and types to read and write to the stream in the `for` loop in the `main` function instead of printing a message that says a connection has been established, now call the new `handle_connection` function and pass the `stream` to it
+- In the `handle_connection` function, have created a new `BufReader` instance that wraps a reference to the `stream`, the `BufReader` adds buffering by managing calls to the `std::io::Read` trait methods
+- Have created a variable `http_request` to collect the lines of the request the browser sends to the server, have indicated to collect these lines in a vector by adding a `Vec<_>` type annotation
+- `BufReader` implements the `std::io::BufRead` trait which provides the `lines` method, which returns an iterator of `Result<String, std::io::Error>` by splitting the stream of data whenever it sees a newline byte
+- To get each `String`, can map and `unwrap` each `Result`, the `Result` might be an error if the data isn't valid UTF-8 or if there was a problem reading from the stream, a production program should handle these errors more gracefully, choosing to stop the program in error case for simplicity
+- The browser signals the end of na HTTP request by sending two newline characters in a row, so to get one request from the stream, can take lines until receiving a line that is the empty string, once collected the lines into the vector, they are printed using pretty debug formatting to review the instructions the web browser sends to the server
+- Can figure out why this receives multiple connections by looking at the path after `GET` in the first line of the request, if the repeated connections are all requesting /, the browser is retrying to fetch / repeatedly because it's not getitng a response from the program

+### A Closer Look at an HTTP Request